 It’s important therefore, to keep an eye out for any damage to these materials which appears to have been caused by an animal and report it immediately.

-Animal droppings are a sure sign pests have moved into a construction site.
+Rodent and bird droppings are a sure-sign pests have moved into a construction site.
 All droppings carry disease which can lead to staff sickness and the potential for legal action.
-Bird droppings are also highly acidic and can cause permanent damage to stonework and timber, as well as vehicle paintwork and clothing.
-Bird droppings also carry a significant slipping hazard, so it’s important to have it cleaned up as soon as possible after it’s discovered.
+Bird droppings are also highly acidic and can cause permanent damage to stonework and timber, as well as vehicle paintwork and stored construction materials.
+Bird droppings also carry a significant slipping hazard, so it’s important to have it cleaned up as soon as possible, after it’s discovered.